starling-foundries/ZRC-3/README.md

 }
 ```
 This transaction authorizes a teller to submit this check on their behalf.
+Note: the addresses must all be converted to 0x format before signing to be valid.

 ## Teller responsibilities